-Assessment of any additional deferred tax assets within the EEA Group
+Assessment of any additional deferred tax assets within the SLF UKH Group

-As detailed in the table below, there remain unrecognised deferred tax assets of £280 million (£264 million capital losses and £16 million trading losses) within EEA Group companies other than SLOC UK.
+As detailed in the table below, there remain unrecognised deferred tax assets of £280 million (£264 million capital losses and £16 million trading losses) within SLF UKH Group companies other than SLOC UK.
 These predominantly relate to capital losses in SLF of Canada UK Limited, resulting from a corporate restructuring.
 A valuation allowance has been recorded against these losses as it is not anticipated that there will be any capacity for recovery in the foreseeable future.

+Gross (taxable) Associated

+/ deductible deferred tax

+difference asset / (liability)

-Gross (taxable / deductible difference £ million Associated deferred tax asset / (liability) £ million
+£ million £ million

 Non-Life subsidiaries

 Capital losses 264 -

 Trading losses 16 -

-Excess capital allowances 9 1
+Excess capital allowances 9 2

-Non-Life subsidiaries Total 289 1
+Non-Life subsidiaries Total 289 2